pvdz/zeparser3/tests/testcases/await/await_as_arg_default/await_with_arg/in_async/arrow_complex_await/class_with_computed_method_containing_await_keyword_followed_by_a_simple_ident_method_that_should_not_clobber_the_state.md

 >
 > ::> class with computed method containing await keyword followed by a simple ident method that should not clobber the state
 >
+> This should fail because the method name definition of the class runs in the context of the arg default.
+>
+> As such it's violating the rule of no await/yield in arg defaults and should reject.
+>
-> there was a bug where a regular method would plainly clobber the state flags
+> There was a bug where a regular method after such violation would plainly clobber the state flags that track this

+## FAIL

 ## Input